HoangVietPW26/travel_recommedation_L2/README.md

 * Go to your project folder `cd travel_recommendation_L2`, you should see `src` folder if you are at correct place.

 ## 2. Setup environment variables
-* Go to your project folder
+* Go to your project folder, you should see `src` folder if you are at correct place.
 * Create `.env` with variables file based on `.env.example`
 * Update the variables inside `.env` with the correct values
 * Remember to ask for the `OPENAI_API_KEY` and add it inside your `.env` file.

 ## 3.1 Run using Python
-* Go to your project folder
+* Go to your project folder,, you should see `src` folder if you are at correct place.
 * Create enviroment `python -m venv venv`, a folder `venv` will be created
 * Activate the environment:
     - `. venv/bin/activate` for `Linux/MacOS`.